Profitbase/Episode-Docs/articles/invision/docs/powershell/howto/sqlcommandwithparam.md

----
-title: "How To use The SqlCommand API With Sql Parameters"
-metaKeys: "How To use The SqlCommand API With Sql Parameters"
+# How To use The SqlCommand API With Sql Parameters
-folderOnly: "false"
-pageIndex: 2
----